ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 When it comes to keyword extraction the first instinct of many NLP experts is to try TextRank or RAKE.
 If you want to expand your tool-set when doing keyword extraction, YAKE is a great way to get keywords quickly and without any training of ML models from any document.
 The repository also gives a really great overview of similar keyword extraction algorithms.
 Give it a try.

+#### Spotlight №3
+Transfer Learning library for NLP called FARM: https://github.com/deepset-ai/FARM

+FARM builds upon the very successful Transformers package (https://github.com/huggingface/transformers) from Hugging Face and incorporates many existing models like BERT or XLNet.
+With FARM you can pre-train them easily for any downstream NLP tasks.
+FARM is great for some fast prototyping and proof-of-concept to show your PM that transfer learning is the way to go.

 ### Follow me for more content like this:
 - Twitter: https://twitter.com/DemiourgosUA
 - GitHub: https://github.com/ivan-bilan